 Pupils at Malvern College choosing A Levels will study three subjects throughout their two years in the Sixth Form, with all public examinations being taken at the end of the two year linear A Level course.
 In addition, most will choose an enrichment course such as the Extended Project Qualification or a language acquisition course.

 All Sixth Form pupils are able to enjoy and embrace the traditions and community-based environment provided by a British public school, including commitment to team sports and opportunities provided by activities such as the Duke of Edinburgh Award and the Combined Cadet Force (CCF).

 Whichever educational course pupils choose to pursue, in the Sixth Form they are given the opportunity to take on responsibility and leadership roles and to choose the areas of school life to where they feel most able to contribute and from which they will benefit.
 Pupils are carefully supported by Housemasters and Housemistresses, subject teachers and, critically, the pupil's academic and pastoral tutor.
 Malvern pupils are able to choose their tutor from amongst the teaching staff early in the Sixth Form, giving them an ideal opportunity to be tutored by a member of staff with whom they get on well and who will often specialise in an area that a pupil wishes to pursue after leaving Malvern.

 A level and International Baccalaureate

 Malvern College offers pupils entering the Sixth Form an exceptional degree of choice, providing an extensive range of subjects at bothA leveland in theInternational Baccalaureate.
-At Malvern, we have been running both Sixth Form programmes of study for over 20 years, providing pupils with unrivalled professional expertise and experience.
+At Malvern, we have been running both Sixth Form programmes of study for 25 years, providing pupils with unrivalled professional expertise and experience.